Info for

 Program Overview

 For students who want the best of both worlds, this joint Durham College and Ontario Tech University (Ontario Tech) diploma-to-degree program will enable you to earn your diploma and degree in only four years.
-Regardless of industry, supply chain and operations management is at the heart of every business, which is why the skills developed in this program are in such high demand.
+Regardless of industry, supply chain and operations management are at the heart of every business, which is why the skills developed in this program are in such high demand.
 Faced with an increasingly global business world, employers are actively seeking our graduates for their job-ready skills in complex problem solving, analytics, decision-making and communications.
-Students with an interest in business who enjoy making things better and are drawn to the idea of no two work days ever being the same will thrive in this field.
+If you have an interest in business, enjoy making things better and like the idea of no two work days ever being the same, you will thrive in this field.
 Graduates enter the workforce ready to take the diverse, exciting, and rewarding career opportunities that are currently outpacing the professionals available to fill them.

 Intakes and Availability